Lindsey-Maag/Group_Project_Health/README.md

     - map for lung cancer but switch for each cancer type per column and by year - table/data coming from ying
     - kentucky is the black hole for lung cancer but is ther another state that is the center for another type of cancer?
 - Any unusually high or low rate of specific cancer type incidence rate by Race?
-- 5 states with highest cancer rates?
-- 5 states with lowest cancer rates?
 - Top 5 cancers for Males
-  1) Lung
+  1. Lung
-  2) Prostate
+  2. Prostate
-  3) Colon & Rectum
+  3. Colon & Rectum
-  4) Pancreas
+  4. Pancreas
-  5) Liver
+  5. Liver
 - Top 5 cancers for Females
   1) Lung
   2) Breast
   3) Colon & Rectum
   4) Pancreas
   5) Ovary
-- Three states with highest Age Adjusted death rate of smokers with lung cancer?
+- What are the top states with the highest death rate of smokers with lung cancer?
-  - Kentucky: 62.54
+  - Kentucky: 62.54%
-  - Arkansas: 54.70
+  - Arkansas: 54.70%
-  - Mississippi: 54.46
+  - Mississippi: 54.46%
 ![Average Age Adjusted Rate Lung_Smoking_LR Map](https://github.com/Lindsey-Maag/Group_Project_Health/blob/CB_1/Resources/Average%20Age%20Adjusted%20Rate%20Lung_Smoking_LR%20Map.PNG)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>